thejaminator/grugstream/README.md

         .map_async(lambda item: mock_http_call_to_google(item))
     )

-    # Actually start the stream - results into a list
+    # Actually start the stream and collect the results into a list
     results = await observable.to_list()

     for response in results: